 However, you might want to make sure that you only target the right list – the list that would be interested in your current offer.

-Let’s Say You Are Doing A Product Launch For The Internet Marketing Niche.
+For Example: Let’s Say You Are Doing A Product Launch For The Internet Marketing Niche.
 You Have 2 Lists Currently Active; 1 Full Of Leads From A Previous IM Product, and another list that you gathered while Launching A Personal Development E-Book.

 You Shouldn't Promote Your Current Product Launch To The Personal Development List; Even If You Think It’s Worth Trying.
 Yes, you might gain a few extra sales, but at what cost?